thanneken/TheologicalQuestions/README.md

 # How do I contribute back my improvements?
 Improvements are welcome in all areas, including corrections/clarifications, additional sections and subsections, supplementary readings and exercises, and improvements to appearance and accessibility.
+It is easy to create alternate editions.
+See or edit the [Desiderata](https://github.com/thanneken/TheologicalQuestions/wiki/Desiderata) wiki page.

 ## If interested in theology and teaching, not TEI or GitHub
 If you have no technical interests, the simplest method is to be in email contact with the author, Todd Hanneken.